SantiagoWL117/Migration-Strategy/Course-Fix-Progress.md

 **Action Taken:** None - all dishes already properly assigned.

 #### Lucky King Take Out (Restaurant ID: 174)
-**Status:** ⚠️ SKIPPED - Already has course assignments | ⚠️ ON RESTAURANTPLUS.NET
+**Status:** ⚠️ LEFT PLATFORM - On RestaurantPlus.net | ⚠️ SKIP COURSE ASSIGNMENT
 **Date:** 2025-11-03

 **Details:**
 - Total dishes: 141
 - Dishes with course_id: 141 (100%) ✅
 - Courses defined: 14
-- Status: active
+- Status: active (but restaurant has LEFT our platform)

-**⚠️ SERVICE NOTE:** Restaurant is confirmed on **RestaurantPlus.net/OlivePOS** (https://restaurantplus.net/home/food) at address 1134 Cadboro Rd.
-However, restaurant has complete menu data (141 dishes, 14 courses) in our database.

-**Possible Scenarios:**
-1. Restaurant using both platforms (dual POS)
-2. Data migration completed but restaurant later switched
-3. Our data is outdated but was complete at time of migration

-**Action Taken:** None - all dishes already properly assigned. **VERIFY:** Confirm if restaurant is still using our service or has fully migrated to RestaurantPlus.net.
+**⚠️ PLATFORM NOTE:** Restaurant has LEFT our platform and is now using **RestaurantPlus.net/OlivePOS** (confirmed at https://restaurantplus.net/home/food).
+Restaurant should be removed from active list.

+**Action Taken:** SKIP - Restaurant no longer on our platform.
+Course assignment complete but restaurant has left.

 #### River Pizza (Restaurant ID: 952)
-**Status:** ⚠️ NEEDS COURSE ASSIGNMENT | ⚠️ ON RESTAURANTPLUS.NET
+**Status:** ⚠️ LEFT PLATFORM - On RestaurantPlus.net | ⚠️ SKIP COURSE ASSIGNMENT
 **Date:** 2025-11-03

 **Details:**